 1. Comprehensive Courses and Tailored Instruction

-One of the key benefits of using The Princeton Review is the variety of courses which are designed to provide a structured study plan and a deep dive into all the topics covered on the SAT Math section.
+One of the major benefits of The Princeton Review is the variety of courses designed to take the student through a structured study plan while comprehensively covering all the material covered in the SAT Math section.

-The Princeton Review offers access to full-length SAT Math practice tests that closely resemble the actual exam in terms of question style, difficulty, and timing.
+The Princeton Review will provide full-length SAT practice tests that will simulate the actual exam in question style, difficulty, and timing.

-Knowing the material is one thing, but having the right strategies for tackling the SAT Math section can make a huge difference.
-The Princeton Review focuses on teaching test-taking strategies that help you work more efficiently.
+Knowing the content itself is one thing, but having the strategies to approach the SAT Math section can be an enormous advantage.
+The Princeton Review focuses on developing strategies to increase your efficiency when taking the test.

-The Princeton Review offers a variety of interactive tools to help you stay engaged and reinforce what you’ve learned.
+The Princeton Review offers several interactive tools that help you stay engaged and solidify the content you’ve covered.

-When preparing for the SAT Math section, understanding why an answer is correct (or incorrect) is just as important as getting the answer itself.
-The Princeton Review provides in-depth answer explanations for every practice question.
+When preparing for the SAT Math section, knowing why an answer is correct (or not correct) is just as important, if not more so, than the answer itself.
+The Princeton Review provides full explanations of the answers to every practice problem.

 7. Score Improvement